CanaanJC/YouTubeStreamAutoPlay/README.md

 # YouTubeStreamRefreshPage
-a website for emended YT videos and streams to automatically refresh them Works in just html file, script.js not needed
+a website with embeded youtube livestream, will autmaticly detect if it is paused and resume at latest duration (live).